 Make a Plan to Get through the Holidays

 The holidays can bring up lots of painful emotions.
 Create a plan so you can feel more confident in difficult situations and minimize stress.
 The more tools you have to cope, the less likely you are to drink excessively.
 If you’re interested in checking out Alcoholics Anonymous read my article on Busting the Myths of 12 Step Programs.

 Here are some ideas so you don't fall into the same old behavior.

-Be mindful when drinking or using is more likely to cause problems.
+Be mindful that drinking is more likely to cause escalated arguments.

 Don't drink if you plan to drive.

 Find healthier ways to relax like watching movies, exercise, being with friends.